Chad Reineke: College career

 Reineke attended Miami University in which he played college ball.
 For the RedHawks, he was mainly used as a relief pitcher, but would make the occasional start.
-His best season for the RedHawks came in 2001, when he made five starts and eight relief appearances, notching a 2-2 record with a 4.22 ERA.
+His best season for the RedHawks came in 2001, when he made five starts and eight relief appearances, notching a 2–2 record with a 4.22 ERA.

-Major League Baseball
+Professional career

-Reineke was drafted by the Houston Astros in the 13th round (394th overall) of the 2004 Major League Baseball Draft.
+Reineke was drafted by the Houston Astros in the 13th round (394th overall) of the 2004 Major League Baseball draft.

 Houston Astros

 After signing with the Astros on June 16, 2004, Reineke was assigned to the Single-A Tri-City ValleyCats.
-For the ValleyCats, he pitched in 23 games, all in relief, and had a 1-2 record with a 2.45 ERA and 3 saves.
+For the ValleyCats, he pitched in 23 games, all in relief, and had a 1–2 record with a 2.45 ERA and 3 saves.
 Reineke advanced one level in 2005, playing the entire season for the Single-A Lexington Legends.
 He was both a starter and a reliever for the Legends, making 11 starts and 31 relief appearances.
-Reineke went a combined 10-8 with a 3.52 ERA and got 4 saves.
+Reineke finished the season 10–8 with a 3.52 ERA and 4 saves.

 In 2006, Reineke played at two levels, the Single-A Salem Avalanche and the Double-A Corpus Christi Hooks.
-For the Avalanche, he was in their starting rotation, making 17 starts and posting a 6-5 record with a 2.98 ERA.
-For the Hooks, he was primarily used as a reliever, playing in a total of 15 games and getting a 1-3 record with a 3.05 ERA.
+For the Avalanche, he was in their starting rotation, making 17 starts and posting a 6–5 record with a 2.98 ERA.
+For the Hooks, he was primarily used as a reliever, playing in a total of 15 games and getting a 1–3 record with a 3.05 ERA.

 Reineke advanced another level in 2007, this time playing at the Triple-A level for the Round Rock Express.
-Making 16 starts and the same number of relief appearances, Reineke went a combined 5-5 with a 4.68 ERA.
+Making 16 starts and the same number of relief appearances, Reineke went a combined 5–5 with a 4.68 ERA.

 On November 20, 2007, Reineke's contract was purchased, protecting him from the Rule 5 draft.